baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 - Each record represents up to 50 tested mosquitos
 - Trap locations are described by block number and street name and mapped to Longitude and Latitude
 - Satellite traps were used to enhance surveillance.
 Each satellite is name by postfixing letters on the parent trap identifier (e.g. T220A is a satellite of T220)
 - Not all locations are tested at all times and records only exist when particular species is found at a certain trap at a certain time.
 While predictions will be made on all possible combinations, only actual observations will be scored.

 ##### Spray Data

 - GIS data from 2011 - 2013 mosquito spraying
-- Spraying reduces mosquito populatinos and may impact the presence of WNV
+- Spraying reduces mosquito populations and may impact the presence of WNV
+- This data will not be incorporated into initial models but may be utilized during model refinement to see if it leads to improvements

 ##### Weather Data

 - NOAA weather data from 2007 - 2014 during test months
-- Hot and dry conditions may favor WNV reltative to cold and wet conditions
+- Hot and dry conditions may favor WNV relative to cold and wet conditions
 - Monitoring stations:
     + Station 1: CHICAGO O'HARE INTERNATIONAL AIRPORT Lat: 41.995 Lon: -87.933 Elev: 662 ft. above sea level
     + Station 2: CHICAGO MIDWAY INTL ARPT Lat: 41.786 Lon: -87.752 Elev: 612 ft. above sea level
+- Missing date is indicated by "M" (missing) and "T" (trace)

 ##### Map Data